SharePoint Online and OneDrive Setup for Enterprise Search

 -

-Select the connector (from the dropdown) that you have created in the Connector Creation step.
+For any of these options, select the connector (from the dropdown) that you have created in the Connector Creation step.

 Please note: Only the Sharepoint OneDrive NG (Next Gen) connectors will appear in this list.